Cronos 2025 Whitepaper

 No representations or warranties

-No representations or warranties have been made to the recipient of this whitepaper or its advisers as to the accuracy or completeness of the information, statements, opinions or matters (express or implied) arising out of, contained in or derived from this whitepaper or any omission from this document or of any other written or oral information or opinions provided now or in the future to any interested party or their advisers.
-No representation or warranty is given as to the achievement or reasonableness of any plans, future projections or prospects, including with respect to the functioning or development of the Cronos network or any applications thereof, and nothing in this document is or should be relied upon as a promise or representation as to the future.
-To the fullest extent possible, all liability for any loss or damage of whatsoever kind (whether foreseeable or not and whether or not Cronos Labs has been advised of the possibility of such loss or damage) which may arise from any person acting on any information and opinions contained in this whitepaper or any information which is made available in connection with any further enquiries, notwithstanding any negligence, default or lack of care, is disclaimed.
+Neither Cronos Labs nor any of its affiliates, directors, officers, employees, agents, or advisers makes or purports to make any representation or warranty, express or implied, as to the accuracy, completeness, reliability, or fairness of the information, statements, opinions or matters contained in or derived from this whitepaper, or any omission from this document or any other written or oral information transmitted to, or opinions provided, to any recipient, interested party or their advisers in connection herewith.
+No representation or warranty is given as to the achievement or reasonableness of any forward-looking statements, plans, projections or prospects, including those relating to the functionality or development of the Cronos network or any related applications.
+Nothing in this document is or should be relied upon as a promise, representation or warranty regarding future events or performance.
+To the fullest extent permitted by law, Cronos Labs and its affiliates expressly disclaim all liability for any direct, indirect, consequential, or other loss or damage of any kind (whether foreseeable or not) arising from reliance on any information contained in this whitepaper or any information made available in connection with any further inquiries, regardless of the cause of action and even if advised of the possibility of such damages.

 Third party data